Can you see any plants right now? If not, you might want to fix that.

 Better sleep: Maybe we should count trees instead of sheep?
 In a 2011 study, two hours of forest walking significantly boosted the length, depth and quality of sleep in people with insomnia.
 The effect, which was stronger from afternoon walks than morning walks, is likely due to both the "exercise and emotional improvement initiated by walking in forested areas," researchers wrote.

-Pain relief: Forest bathing could make a big difference for people with chronic widespread pain, according to a 2016 study.
+Pain relief: Forest bathing could make a big difference for people with chronic widespread pain, according to a 2016 study published in the International Journal of Environmental Research and Public Health.
 Participants who took a two-day forest-therapy retreat not only showed improvements in NK activity and heart-rate variability, but "also reported significant decreases in pain and depression, and a significant improvement in health-related quality of life."

 Yes you canopy

 The canopy towers above a coastal-plain forest in Italy's Nazionale del Circeo.
-(Photo: Nicola/Flickr)
+(Photo: Nicola [CC BY 2.0]/Flickr)